-FP&A starts with the following steps:
+FP&A includes the following steps:

 Financial planning and analysis software solutions are financial management tools that help FP&A professionals carry out core financial processes.